Grant targeted at writers and illustrators of Catalan or Aranese literature

-To finance travel costs for writers to carry out activities, to which they have been invited, that broaden the knowledge of, and contact with, Catalan and Aranese literature outside the linguistic domain of both languages.
+To finance travel costs for writers and illustrators to carry out activities related to Catalan and Aranese literature outside the linguistic domain of both languages.

-Have at least two works published of fiction, poetry, drama or scholarly pieces (non-fiction and works in the Humanities), written originally in Catalan or Aranese, in printed book format and with exclusive authorship.
+Writers must have at least one work published (fiction, non-fiction, poetry, drama) written originally in Catalan or Aranese, in printed book format and with exclusive authorship.

-That the activity for which the grant has been requested, takes place within the time frames stated in the Grants Resolution.
+The activity for which the subsidy is requested should take place within the period established in the Grants Call.

 APPLICATION AND SUPPORTING DOCUMENTS

 The application must be submitted after the activity has taken place.
 Upon requesting the grant, the supporting documents substantiating expenditure must be submitted.

 The minimum amount awardable is 200€ and the maximum awardable amount per application is 1,500€.
 The grant covers from 80% to 100% of the total expenditure (depending upon the number of applications submitted and budgetary considerations).

 The application must be submitted once the activity has been completed.
 At the time of requesting the grant, the proof of the expense will also be presented.